 Infant low birth weight (LBW) happens when babies weigh less than 5 pounds and 8 ounces at birth.
 LBW often occurs in babies who are born prematurely, before 37 weeks of gestation.
 It’s also common in multiple birth situations, such as cases of...
 Read More

 Infant low birth weight (LBW) happens when babies weigh less than 5 pounds and 8 ounces at birth.
 LBW often occurs in babies who are born prematurely, before 37 weeks of gestation.
 It’s also common in multiple birth situations, such as cases of twins or triplets.

-According to the Lucile Packard Children’s Hospital at Stanford, about 7 percent of all babies born in the U.S. each year have LBW.
-The number is increasing, potentially due to the fact that multiple births are increasing.
-Developing countries have much higher incidences of infants with LBW.
+According to the Lucile Packard Children’s Hospital (LPCH) at Stanford, over 8 percent of all babies born in the U.S. each year have LBW.
+The number is increasing, potentially due to the rise of multiple births.
+Developing countries have much higher incidences of infants with LBW than the U.S.

-- complications with the pregnancy
+- complications with the birth mother’s pregnancy

 - birth defects